Beijing International Street Circuit

 The Beijing International Street Circuit was a clockwise street circuit located at the Shunyi Olympic Rowing-Canoeing Park, in Beijing, China.

 History

 To keep the success of Olympic Games, the Shunyi District decided to invest 300 million yuan to build facilities for motorsport.

 The circuit opened in October 2010, when it hosted a non-championship round of the 2010 Superleague Formula season.

+Lap records

+The fastest official race lap records at the Beijing International Street Circuit are listed as: